 The farm bill is wide-ranging legislation that sets funding and directs priorities for a variety of federal food consumption and production programs in the U.S. — plus, voluntary programs aimed at promoting environmental conservation on privately owned land.

 Congress usually debates and renews the farm bill every five years.
 The first farm bill was passed in 1933, with 18 farm bills having been passed in all.
-The most recent farm bill passed as the Agriculture Improvement Act of 2018 and it expires at the end September, the end of the federal fiscal year.
+The most recent farm bill passed as the Agriculture Improvement Act of 2018 — meaning it was set to expire at the end September 2023, the end of the federal fiscal year.

 The research featured in this miniseries can inform the questions that journalists at local, regional and national outlets ask of federal lawmakers.